Insights

 Technical SEO

-Technical SEO helps search engines efficiently crawl, index, and understand your website through improvements to site structure, performance, mobile usability, redirects, canonicals, etc.
+Technical SEO helps search engines efficiently crawl, index, and understand your website through improvements to site structure, mobile usability, canonicals, etc. For a new domain, the setup order matters more because Google has limited history with the site.

 On-page SEO

 A good on-page structure helps readers scan quickly.
 It also helps search engines understand what the page is about.
-For example,
+For example:

-- This heading is clear: “How does SEO work?”
+- This heading is clear: How does SEO work?

-- This heading is weaker: “Understanding the process”
+- This heading is weaker: Understanding the process

 The first version tells readers exactly what they will learn.